moneaalhad/LenovoB50.80_Hackintosh/README.md

 # Lenovo B50-80 Hackintosh (Lenovo 80EW)

 This EFI folder comes with absolutely no warranty - use at your own risk.
-I've removed my system's serial number and MLB settings, so you will need to add those in order to instll macOS.
+I've removed my system's serial number and MLB settings, so you will need to add those in order to install macOS.
 See CorpNewt's GenSMBIOS on how to do that - https://github.com/corpnewt/GenSMBIOS.

 ## Specifications
 1. 5th Generation Dual-Core Intel i3-5005U, 1.9 GHz (Configured to 0.8 GHz idle, 1.9 GHz Max)